-A tool that I have found very useful in helping me determine which cities to pick as my hubs are time tables.
-I like to create time tables for the various forms of transportation I am thinking about using on the trip, and then using those tables to determine whether a certain city or another makes the most sense to use as a hub and what type of transportation I want to use.
+A tool that I have found very useful in helping me determine which cities to pick as my hubs are timetables.
+I like to create timetables for the various forms of transportation I am thinking about using on the trip and then using those tables to determine whether a certain city or another makes the most sense to use as a hub and what type of transportation I want to use.
 Let me use our trip to Spain last year as an example.

-When determining which cities would be best to use as hubs, and how many hubs I would need, I created this time table to show how long it would take to get from one city we were planning on visiting to another by train.
+When determining which cities would be best to use as hubs, and how many hubs I would need, I created this timetable to show how long it would take to get from one city we were planning on visiting to another city by train.
 After all, you don’t want to be spending half your vacation on trains, so it is important to make sure travel times aren’t too long.
 I used conditional formatting in Excel to highlight which times are short (yellow), which times are long (red), and everything in between.
-At the bottom of the columns you will find the average duration for all train rides from the city to the other destinations on my list.
+At the bottom of the columns, you will find the average duration for all train rides from the city to the other destinations on my list.

-I also created a seperate table to show how many trains run between the different cities every day.
+I also created a separate table to show how many trains run between the different cities every day.
 This is also important because you don’t want to be limited in how long you can visit various cities because you have to catch an early train back to your hotel.
 Again, I used conditional formatting in Excel to highlight which cities have the most train service (yellow), which have the least (red), and everything in between.
-At the bottom of the columns you will find the average number of trains that service that city from the other destinations on my list.
+At the bottom of the columns, you will find the average number of trains that service that city from the other destinations on my list.

-With all this information in mind, lets start with the cities that would not make good hubs.
-As you can see by this chart, Gibraltar would make a horrible hub if I wanted to use Spain’s train system to get around as there is no train service to Gibraltar.
+With all this information in mind, let’s start with the cities that would not make good hubs.
+As you can see from this chart, Gibraltar would make a horrible hub if I wanted to use Spain’s train system to get around as there is no train service to Gibraltar.
 Likewise, the city of Ronda would be a horrible hub as the frequency that trains service the town is small and the travel times to and from Ronda from our other destinations are long.